- Emergency preparedness

 - Travel safety

 Given the geography and high elevation, the Burnaby campus is more susceptible to snow and severe weather that can affect campus operations.
-The Vancouver and Surrey campuses may also experience severe weather events but are not as susceptible to class cancellations.
+The Vancouver and Surrey campuses may also experience severe weather but are not as susceptible to operational disruptions as the Burnaby campus.

-Before you head out to the Burnaby, Vancouver, or Surrey campuses, get the latest information on the statuses and conditions at:
+Before you head out to the Burnaby, Vancouver, or Surrey campuses, get the latest information regarding campus conditions and class statuses:

 In the event of severe weather, the University will rely on reports from Environment Canada, TransLink and observed conditions at each campus to determine if it is safe for the normal operation of university services.
 Decisions related to class cancellations and campus closures are made by the SFU President as per GP 04 Unscheduled Cancellations of Classes.

 Should campus closure be deemed appropriate, communications will be sent to the SFU community through appropriate SFU Alerts channels.
 Be sure to download the SFU snap app on your mobile device and enable push notifications.